titola/neuropa/README.md

 The bulb with knob is also a good filter to temporarily remove the perception of the tinnitus.
 The noise disappears when the bulb receives a particular amount of current.
-The tinnitus reappears after a few seconds, therefore I have to spin the knob if I want to continue the listening of "radio silence".
+Unfortunately the silence lasts a few seconds.

 On June 26 2019, 8:00 a.m.: I have to rotate the knob of about 45 degrees
 to switch on the bulb.
 The light is unstable and I perceive an intense